Solving the In-house Asset Compliance Maze (Part 2)

 During the Year

-By way of example, when a related party uses residential property during Y0, the asset is an IHA from when the related party first uses it until they vacate the property.
+By way of example, when a related party uses a newly acquired residential property during Y0, the asset is an IHA from when the related party first uses it until they vacate the property.

-Assume an SMSF owns a residential property rented to a related party on 1 September and vacates it on 31 December.
+Assume an SMSF has acquired a residential property during July and rents it to a related party on 1 September and it is subsequently vacated on 31 December.

 The property is an IHA of the fund from 1 September until 31 December.